The BEAST methodology teaches the physical, mental and emotional preparation necessary to become a competitive basketball player.

 More prone to injury or burnout

 There's a place for training AND games.
-But if you spend all year playing with AAU teams, you'll never stop to improve on your fundamentals and only cement your bad habits.
+But if you spend all year playing games, you'll never stop to improve on your fundamentals and only cement your bad habits.

 It's not one or the other.
 Spend time training this Spring and Summer - even if you also join a team.